nickopotamus/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-You’ve stumbled on the latest incarnation of my personal website, which hosts predominantly work related ramblings and the occasional badly written piece of amateurish open source code.
+You’ve stumbled on the latest incarnation of my personal website, which hosts predominantly work related ramblings and the occasional badly written piece of amateurish open source code or bad statistical interpretation.

-I’m an anaesthetics and intensive care speciality trainee in the East Midlands, with interests in retrieval and transfer medicine, neurointensive care, and prehospital and motorsport medicine.
+I’m an anaesthetics and intensive care speciality trainee in the East Midlands, with interests in retrieval and transfer medicine, neurointensive care, and motorsport medicine, and I dabble in research (currently completing a MSc in data science) and get quite nerdy about doing quality improvement well.

-Although predominantly clinical I've dabbled in research in risk prediction, prevention of critical care delirium, and decision making on intensive care, and I'm currently completing a MSc in data science.
-I am also a nerd about doing quality improvement properly, especially using the interface with qualitative and quantitative research techniques to better understand how to implement lasting behavioural and systematic change.

-You'll also find posts about allergen friendly food, my quest to regain my fitness after comfort-eating through far too many exams, the occasional data, political, or science rant, and comments about coping with raising twins.

-If after all this you're desperate to contact me, find me on any of the social media platforms, or send me an email using the marginally spam-safe [contact form](/#contact).
+If after all this you're desperate to contact me, [find me on any of the social media platforms, or send me an email](/#contact).